Viability and Arbitrage under Knightian Uncertainty

 The commodity space (of contingent claims) $\cH$ is a vector space of $\cF$-measurable real-valued functions containing all constant functions.
 We will use the symbol $c$ both for real numbers as well as for constant functions. $\cH$ is endowed with a metrizable topology $\tau$ and a pre-order $\le$ that are compatible with the vector space operations.

-The pre-order $\le$ is interpreted as the common order of all agents in the economy; it replaces the assumption of a common prior.
+The abstract vector space model allows to cover the typical models that have been used in financial economics.
+Under risk, it is common to take a space of suitably integrable functions with respect to a given prior with the usual almost sure order; without an ex ante given probability measure, integrability cannot be used as a criterion.
+We thus allow for more generality here in order to include, e.g., spaces of suitably bounded measurable functions.

+We assume throughout that agents' preferences are monotone with respect to the preorder $\le$ which thus plays a crucial role in our analysis.
+A major conclusion of our study is that the strength of the assumptions we are willing to make on the common order (and therefore on the agents populating the economy) shapes the results about market returns as we shall see in detail in Section \ref{s.examples}.
 We assume throughout that the preorder $\le$ is consistent with the order on the reals for constant functions and with the pointwise order for measurable functions.
 A consumption plan $Z \in \cH$ is negligible if we have $0 \le Z $ and $Z \le 0$. $C \in \cH$ is nonnegative if $0 \le C$ and positive if in addition not $C \le 0$.
 We denote by $\cZ$, $\cP$ and $\cP^+$ the class of negligible, nonnegative and positive contingent claims, respectively.